-The first NOMIX user group will consist of a sufficiently large number of people with a high affinity to the Quantified Self movement, who are used to utilizing data collected by wearables to continuously measure their activity data in order to improve their states of health.
+The first NOMIX user group will consist of a sufficiently large number of people with a high affinity to the Quantified-Self-movement, who are used to utilizing data collected by wearables to continuously measure their activity data in order to improve their states of health.
+They will use the BIOCLOCK app for collecting their biodata.

-Then, the NOMIX system is being developed and tested within a closed beta group.
+Then, the NOMIX system is developed and tested within a closed beta group.

-Third, individual users will be onboarded and get familiar with the NOMIX app and wallet by having first experiences with sending and receiving NOMX tokens.
+Third, individual users will be onboarded and get familiar with the BIOCLOCK app and wallet by having first experiences with sending and receiving NOMX tokens.

 In the fourth phase, DIY health diagnostic providers will be onboarded and start using the Autonomous Economic Agents (AEAs) to allow users to connect their devices to CODIS.
-In the fourth step, healthcare companies will be onboarded, in order to search and discover and compute on relevant personal omics and biomarker data.
+In the fourth step, healthcare companies will be onboarded, in order to search and discover and compute relevant personal omics and biomarker data.